drewdas/algorithms-and-datastructures-in-python/README.md

-# Algorithms and Data Structures in Python
+# Algorithms and Data Structures implemented in Python

 ## Index

 ### Arrays and Strings
+- Merge Sorted Array
+- Cafe Orders

 ### Searching and Sorting Algorithms